JorgeBS94/Getting_cleaning_data_project/CodeBook.md

     their respective labels, the feature vector and the list of the subjects performing the exercises.

-2. We have used the names of the features included in "features.txt" to change the column names in our training and test data.
+2. We have used the names of the features included in `features.txt` to change the column names in our training and test data.

 3. We have added 2 additional columns to the training and test